UNIT-Electronics/CH55x_SDCC_Doc/docs/_sources/install_windows.rst

 Locate the file
 ---------------
 After installing MinGW, you will need to locate the `mingw32-make.exe` file.
-This file is typically found in the `C:\MinGW\bin` directory.
+This file is typically found in the `C:/MinGW/bin` directory.
 Once located, rename the file to `make.exe`.

 .. _make_file:
 .. figure:: /_static/make_file.png